KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

-The vMF is used for modeling the sample distributions of the classes in the hyperspherical space.
-Meanwhile, we can utilize a concentration value $\hat{\kappa}$ to modulate the angular margin for samples belonging to a certain class.
+Hence, the vMF is used for modeling the sample distributions of the classes in the hyperspherical space.
+Meanwhile, we can use the concentration value $\hat{\kappa}$, hence the name - \SystemName, to modulate the angular margin for samples belonging to a certain class. {Overall, our fundamental idea revolves around incorporation of vMF distribution, specifically concentration parameter ($\hat{\kappa}$), into margin computation.